 Presence in person or by proxy of the holders of a majority of the outstanding shares of common stock entitled to vote at the meeting will constitute a quorum.
 If a quorum is present, Directors will be elected by a plurality of the votes cast.
 Action on Proposals 2 and 3 will be approved if the votes cast in favor of the action exceed the votes cast opposing the action.
+With respect to Proposal 4, the advisory say-on-frequency vote will be adopted for state law purposes if the votes for one of the three options (one, two, or three years) exceed the votes cast for the other two options combined.
+However, the Company will consider stockholders to have expressed a non-binding preference for the frequency option that receives the most favorable votes.
 Shares for which the holder has elected to abstain or to withhold the proxies' authority to vote (including broker non-votes) on a matter will count toward a quorum but will have no effect on the action taken with respect to such matter.